Two key webinars discussing NASEM report on Primary Care

 - Changing demographics and the primary care needs and access of different patient populations, including rural and other underserved populations;

-Join the HMS Center for Primary Care, Ariadne Labs, and the primary care community for two upcoming webinars:
+View two pre-recorded webinars featuring HMS Center for Primary Care, Ariadne Labs, and members of the primary care community.

 Ariadne Labs' Innovation Meeting: